How to Stop Negative Self-talk and Replace it With Self-congratulation

 Self-congratulation may seem a little cheesy at first, but it works, especially for those of us who are used to putting other people first.
 This habit changes the way you think and talk about yourself, instead of negative, you shift your mindset to the positive.

 If you’re the journaling type, create a section in your journal each day to congratulate yourself on at least one thing you’ve achieved.
-Again, it doesn’t matter how large or small it is.
+Again, it doesn’t matter how large or small it is, you just want to make it a habit.

 Over time this will turn into a muscle that you’ve worked, you’ll begin to congratulate yourself naturally.